Art Fund

 Art Fund has a varying colour palette within their website, which needed to be reduced in order to create a more cohesive user experience, whilst meeting WCAG standards for accessibility.

-Contemporary and understated
+Contemporary

 Typography